Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 4/DND Session 36.md

 However her dream's vision shifts to that of a city chapel spire of sorts... (burning?)
 ## Marinus
 He's awoken by [[Bloody Henry]], to take his shift of watch for the night.
 Henry passes out basically right away.
-He checks up on the prisoner we have tied up.
+Marinus  checks up on the prisoner we have tied up.
+The knots appear to good and the prisoner appears to be unconscious still.
-- knots seem good
-- He doesn't seem to be awake at present.
 Marinus goes out to splash some water in his face for a sec.
-*window smashes*
-Marinus goes back to the room.
-The guy is gone. *Whoops*
+Suddenly, he hears a window smash.
+He runs back to the room and finds the prisoner escaped. *Whoops* he thinks before returning to his spot, letting everyone rest,

 ## Breakfast at [[The Busted Barrel]]
-Secret Ingredient
-- Evermint leaf!
-Glowering moon!
-- don't step out into the moonlight!
+The party goes to the Buster Barrel for breakfast where they recall that the upcoming moon is a [[Glowering Moon]].
+During a Glowering Moon you must cover your skin from the moonlight, which appears to be poisonsous.
+For each hour that passes, you have the urge to fall asleep while the moon appears to stare at you.

 for each hour that passes within the night of the moon, there is the urge to fall asleep.
 - The light itself appears to be poisonous.